 Annual health and safety report

-This is a report by the health and safety railway regulator on health and safety performance on all of Britain’s railways in 2015-16, covering the mainline railway, Transport for London (including London Underground), and Britain’s tramways.
+The Office of Rail and Road (ORR) report on health and safety performance on Britain’s railways in 2016-17 covering the mainline railway, Transport for London (including London Underground), and Britain’s light railways.

-Read our Annual health and safety report of performance on Britain’s railways: 2015-16 PDF, 1,335 Kb
+Annual health and safety report of performance on Britain’s railways: 2016-17